MarceloODias/movie-card-game/README.md

 # Movie Card Game #

-This project was created as part of a challenge for ADA opportunity.
+This project was created as part of a challenge for ADA.

 ### Project Modules ###